bxparks/AceTimeValidation/README.md

 I wrote the test data generator [compare_noda](tools/compare_noda) in C# to generate a `validation_data.json` file using the
 [Noda Time](https://nodatime.org) library.
-The result is 2 validation programs under `tests/validation`:
+The result is 2 validation programs:

 * [BasicNodaTest](BasicNodaTest/)
 * [ExtendedNodaTest](ExtendedNodaTest/)